-The beauty about learning to write short and snappy is that it can help anyone create attention-grabbing titles, subtitles and sidebars.
+The beauty of learning to write short and snappy is that it can help anyone create attention-grabbing titles, subtitles, and sidebars.
 Gephart, who has written for a humorous greeting card company, agrees: “I think my practice writing short, funny lines … helped tremendously in my ability to come up with catchy titles for my novels.”

 How might you put it to good use?